-If your term GPA and/or your cumulative GPA is below 3.0 for two consecutive terms, you will be dropped from the Graduate School.
-If your term GPA and/or your cumulative GPA ever drops below 2.75, you may be dropped from the Graduate School without having a probationary period.
+If your semester GPA and/or your cumulative GPA is below 3.0 for two consecutive semesters, you will be dropped from the Graduate School.
+If your semester GPA and/or your cumulative GPA ever drops below 2.75, you may be dropped from the Graduate School without having a probationary period.
+In making these decisions, a summer term is counted the same as a regular semester.
 Any student who is dropped from the Graduate School will not be permitted to continue their program of study in SIS.